Shahab-Shahrashoob/vibrating-reminder/README.md

 # Vibrating reminder
-This Android programm is designed to to do small reminders with small vibrations
+This Android program is designed to to do small reminders with small vibrations